Kern County and Bakersfield Society of St. Vincent assistance programs.

 Conferences are created by the organization, and these are one of the key resources offered.
 Many so called Vincentians work with their local church.
 They donate their time, efforts, and maybe even money to help the poor.

 Struggling families can receive food, clothing, companionship, furniture, holiday support and mentoring to the needy.
+They help Spanish speakers and immigrants get food too, including applications to public aid from CalFresh.
 No act of charity or given is foreign to the Society of Saint Vincent.
 People give freely of themselves to grow spiritually through providing service to others.

 Individuals will do their best to give neighbor-to-neighbor assistance to persons in need.
 As part of this process they can advise residents on any available financial or emergency assistance programs.
 Call to find out what churches participate and that may have emergency funds for paying rent or other expenses.

 A major focus is on housing and homeless prevention.
 The Society parishes can (1) help clients find a shelter or (2) assist with costs including rent or utility bills (water, electric, etc.).
 The Neighbor to Neighbor service provides this.
 There is also referrals to other resources in California for homeless prevention, including government and charity resources.
 More on California homeless prevention and rapid rehousing.

 Applying for help from Society of Saint Vincent in Bakersfield and the county

 Additional Kern County St. Vincent de Paul Thrift Stores as well as parishes operate in the region.
 These are in addition to the resources and assistance programs listed above.
 The charity also has thrift stores located in Pleasant Hill and Pittsburg California.
 The stores provide the low income, children, and working poor with low cost clothing and household goods.